bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] Orion - Turn each other coin to tails.
 Gain 1/2/3/4 arrows, plus an additional arrow for each coin turned.
 		- [ ] ??? - Drain a charge from two random heads coins to gain an arrow.
 Many uses.
 	- [ ] **Copy**
 		- [ ] Dolos - Choose a coin.
-This coin permanently becomes a copy of that coin.
+This coin permanently becomes a copy of that coin (including denominations).
+Only available as Triobol.
-		- [ ] Daedalus - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.
+		- [x] Daedalus - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.
 (Handling - Each side of this coin is the Daedalus power, which is "permaently copy another coin's power to this face.")
-		- [ ] Daedalus 2 - Choose another coin.
+		- [ ] Perdix - Choose another coin.
 Replace this coin's other face with that coin's current face.
 It does not recharge naturally and has 1/2/3/4 charges.
 		- [ ] ??? - After you use a power, this coin's heads face becomes a copy of that power.
 		- [ ] Nesoi - Choose a coin.
 Use that coin's power on both of its neighbors.
 	- [ ] **Random Powers/Chaos**